The Villages NW Hub and Spoke Network has experienced exciting and explosive growth during its organizational development.

 ■ Inclusion in Villages NW presentations (i.e. WaCo AARP event).

-■ Inclusion in Villages NW e-newsletter: SPOKE listing of 101s, planning group meetings, and special events.
+■ Inclusion in Villages NW e-newsletter: Spoke listing of 101s, planning group meetings, and special events.

 ■ Ongoing review of and assistance with their marketing materials (as requested).

-■ Posting of SPOKE events on Facebook and sharing info on Facebook between local Villages’ pages, Villages NW, Villages NW Chat group, EV Discussion Group
+■ Posting of Spoke events on Facebook and sharing info on Facebook between local Villages’ pages, Villages NW, Villages NW Chat group, EV Discussion Group

 ■ Sample press releases and press contacts